dfrnt-labs/terminusdb-docs-static/src/app/docs/get-your-api-key-from-terminuscms/page.md

 ---
 nextjs:
   metadata:
-    title: How to get your API key using TerminusCMS
+    title: How to get your API key using the DFRNT TerminusDB cloud
     description: >-
       A how-to guide showing how to get your API key to set up and configure your environment to use with a client.